esraamhmd/shopnest-E-commrce-website/README.md

 ## 📄 License

-MIT License — free to use for learning, portfolios, and commercial projects.
+MIT License — free to use for learning.

 ---